 - 2-3 cups of lentils, cooked and drained

-- In a large mixing bowl, add the first 10 ingredients and toss until fully coated and spread mixture evenly on the lined cookie sheet.
+- In a large mixing bowl, add the first 10 ingredients and toss until fully coated.
+Spread mixture evenly on the lined cookie sheet.

 - Bake for 30 minutes.
 After 30 minutes, toss mixture, and add peppers if using.
 Place back into the oven for another 30 minutes, adding the lentils during the last 5 minutes.